fatinxxx/netproject2/README.md

 ##  RUNNING THE PROJECT

 ### Pre-requisites
-- For MySQL, the root account has user: `root` & pass: `useruser`.
-You can keep every other setting as default.
-Alternatively, if you set your root account up in another method, modify the DB user and password variables to match those you used.
+- For MySQL, the root account has user: `root` & pass: `rootpassword1`.
+If attempting to run code on own device modify these variables in the AppDBContext.cs  following method: protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder) {
+    // Use Pomelo MySQL with connection string optionsBuilder.UseMySql("server=localhost;database=unimanage;user=root;password=rootpassword1;",
+        new MySqlServerVersion(new Version(8, 0, 32)));
+}

 - first time user needs to run in the package manager console in vm the following commands:
 Add-Migration InitialCreate